-Three Types of Neurofibromatosis
+Types of Neurofibromatosis

-Patients with NF2 require ongoing monitoring to address hearing loss, balance concerns, facial nerve damage, vision problems, and pain caused by tumor growth.
+For people with NF1, doctors will track new and existing skin spots, physical growth, development, vision, and blood pressure.
+People with NF2 require ongoing monitoring to address hearing loss, balance concerns, facial nerve damage, vision problems, and pain caused by tumor growth.

 Neurosurgeons, otologists and neurotologists (ear, nose, and throat doctors who have completed advanced training to treat ear disorders), radiation oncologists, neuro-oncologists, and others specialize in treating specific kinds of skull base tumors that affect people with neurofibromatosis.
 This includes benign and malignant tumors.
 Doctors may opt for observation to watch how quickly the tumor is growing, medication to try to shrink or stabilize the tumor, or surgery to remove the tumor entirely.
 Advanced surgical techniques help to preserve or restore hearing, including cochlear implantation.

 Pain is often a serious concern for people with peripheral schwannomas (tumors on the nerves that transmit signals from your brain to the rest of your body) and other complications of neurofibromatosis.
 We offer pain management from pain specialists, and medications to treat severe nerve pain, when necessary.